-Many developed countries have turned to immigration in order to mitigate the consequences of population aging (Termote 2011).
+While experiencing a sharp aging of their population, many developed countries see high immigration inflows as an opportunity to mitigate its consequences (Termote 2011).
 The expectation is usually that immigration should increase the share of the working age population and, by extension, would positively affect economic dependency indicators.
-With declining rates of natural increase, immigration is becoming the main driver of demographic growth and is significantly remodeling the ethnocultural landscape in several countries (Coleman 2006).
-In this context, it becomes important to give special attention to the growing share of first and second-generation immigrants in the working-age population, as their market behavior can differ significantly from the market behavior of natives.
+In this context, it becomes important to give special attention to the growing share of immigrants in the working-age population, as their market behavior can differ significantly from the market behavior of natives.